leonp84/code-institute-project-2/README.md

 - W3Schools proved an invaluable resource in helping with the following: <br>(1) [Array Sorting by Object Property]( https://www.scaler.com/topics/javascript-sort-an-array-of-objects/) <br>(2) [Using the Array.filter method](https://www.w3schools.com/jsref/jsref_filter.asp)<br>(3) [Using Javascript to play HTML Audio]( https://www.w3schools.com/jsref/met_audio_play.asp) <br> (3) [Using CSS ‘overflow: hidden’ with ‘display: inline-block’](https://www.w3schools.com/css/css_overflow.asp)

+- The CSS `transform: translate` styling was adapted from [shecodes.io](https://www.shecodes.io/athena/121718-how-to-use-transform-translate-50-50-to-center-an-element-in-cs) and inspired by an example given by [ChatGPT](https://chat.openai.com).

 - The tests and exercises at [JSCodeBox](https://jscodebox.com/) proved especially helpful in refining my Javascript skills for this project and helping me deal with JavaScript Arrays, Objects and its properties.

+- The JavaScript part of this app was initially partly built, by myself in a [different GitHub repository](https://github.com/leonp84/ci-course/blob/main/script.js) to first check whether the project was feasible with my current skill level.
+With the development of **this**, final project, some code from that previous build was then copied and pasted into this one.
+All code was written solely by myself.

 ### Media